zephyrproject-rtos/zephyr/boards/arm/stm3210c_eval/doc/stm3210c_eval.rst

 Flashing an application to STM3210C-EVAL
 ----------------------------------------

-The sample application `blinky` is being used in this tutorial:
+The sample application :ref:`blinky-sample` is being used in this tutorial:

 .. code-block:: console